 This section gives a brief overview of the purpose and function of some key building blocks involved in the implementation of the Interactive Services Annex part of the ROTV for enabling VoD over IP delivery.
 See also chapter 4 for the basic ROTV offer.

 VoD ordering and VoD stream delivery

-In Figure 6-2 a high-level view of the steps and components for integrating the AO platform with the components to enable VoD delivery over IP.
+In Figure 6-2 a high-level view of the steps and components for integrating the AO platform with the Wyre components to enable VoD delivery over IP.